Animal & Food Sciences

 Facilities

 The Department of Animal and Food Sciences has modern facilities to support graduate student teaching and research.
-Field laboratories for beef cattle, sheep, goat, swine, and horses are located on a 980-acre irrigated farm.
+Field laboratories for beef cattle, sheep, goat, and swine are located on a 980-acre irrigated farm near New Deal.
 Additionally, the Burnett Center for Beef Cattle Research and Instruction is a world-class research feedmill and feedlot complex to support the research needs of the cattle feeding and the feed milling industries.
+The department also has a 40-acre equine facility that is home to the Ranch Horse Program, Therapeutic Riding Program, Equestrian Team, Ranch Horse Team and Rodeo Program.
 Many faculty and graduate students work closely with local commercial firms while conducting their research.
 Modern technical laboratories are available to all faculty including a meat laboratory/livestock arena complex located on campus.
 The Pork Industry Institute, the Center for Feed Industry Research and Education, and the International Center for Food Industry Excellence provide added capabilities for graduate training.
 Other technical support includes the Health Sciences Center, campus libraries, computer and related capabilities.

 Graduate Faculty

-The graduate faculty at the Texas Tech University Department of Animal and Food Sciences are nationally and internationally recognized as scholars and leaders in their profession
+The graduate faculty at the Texas Tech University Department of Animal and Food Sciences are nationally and internationally recognized as scholars and leaders in their profession.
+Graduate students will not be considered for admission to the Department of Animal and Food Sciences without a designated faculty member who is willing and able to serve as a faculty advisor.

 2007